Singular modules for affine Lie algebras, and applications to irregular WZNW conformal blocks: Introduction and main results

 The prototype are the Knizhnik--Zamolodchikov equations (KZ)~\cite{knizhnik_zamolodchikov_1984_current_algebra_and_wess_zumino_model_in_two_dimensions}, in the genus-zero Wess--Zumino--Novikov--Witten model (WZNW) for 2-dimensional CFT~\cite{wess_zumino_1971_consequences_of_anomalous_ward_identities,witten_1984_nonabelian_bosonization_in_two_dimensions,novikov_1982_the_hamiltonian_formalism_and_a_multivalued_analogue_of_morse_theory}.
 They were originally introduced as the partial differential equations satisfied by $n$-point correlators, and mathematically they amount to a flat connection on a vector bundle over the space of configurations of $n$-tuples of points in the complex plane~\cite{etingof_frenkel_kirillov_1998_lectures_on_representation_theory_and_knizhnik_zamolodchikov_equations}.

 The construction of the flat connection relies on representation-theoretic constructions for affine Lie algebras, and on the Segal--Sugawara representation of the Virasoro algebra on affine-Lie-algebra modules~\cite{kohno_2002_conformal_field_theory_and_topology}.
-An alternative derivation is possible via deformation quantisation of the Hamiltonian system controlling isomonodromic deformations of Fuchsian systems on the Riemann sphere~\cite{reshetikhin_1992_the_knizhnik_zamolodchikov_system_as_a_deformation_of_the_isomonodromy_problem,harnad_1994_dual_isomonodromic_deformations_and_moment_maps_to_loop_algebras}, the Schlesinger system~\cite{schlesinger_1905_ueber_die_loesungen_gewisser_linearer_differentialgleichungen_als_funktionen_der_singularen_punkte}.
+An alternative derivation is possible via deformation quantisation of the Hamiltonian system controlling isomonodromic deformations of Fuchsian systems on the Riemann sphere~\cite{reshetikhin_1992_the_knizhnik_zamolodchikov_system_as_a_deformation_of_the_isomonodromy_problem,harnad_1996_quantum_isomonodromic_deformations_and_the_knizhnik_zamolodchikov_equations}, the Schlesinger system~\cite{schlesinger_1905_ueber_die_loesungen_gewisser_linearer_differentialgleichungen_als_funktionen_der_singularen_punkte}.
 In particular the vector bundle where the KZ connection is defined comes from the quantisation of moduli spaces of meromorphic connections with tame/regular singularities (simple poles).

-In this paper we develop a representation-theoretic setup for any simple finite-dimensional complex Lie algebra $\mf{g}$, in order to go beyond the case of regular singularities and allow for irregular/wild ones.
-We will thus define a family of modules for $\mf{g}$ and for the affine Lie algebra $\wh{\mf{g}}$ associated to $\mf{g}$, which we call ``singular'' modules, whose parameters match up with those of symplectic moduli spaces of (possibly irregular) meromorphic connections on the sphere, generalising Verma modules.
+Thus here we consider a representation-theoretic setup for any simple Lie algebra $\mf g$ (over $\mb C$), in order to go beyond the case of regular singularities and allow for irregular (`wild') ones.
+We will thus define a family of modules for $\mf g$ and for the affine Lie algebra $\wh{\mf g}$ associated with $\mf g$, which we call `singular' modules.\footnote{`Singularity modules' is also a fitting name (cf.~\cite{calaque_felder_rembado_wentworth_2024_wild_orbits_and_generalised_singularity_modules_stratifications_and_quantisation}), since they are attached to the singularity of a connection---at a point on Riemann surface.} Their parameters match up with those of symplectic moduli spaces of (typically irregular-singular) meromorphic connections on the sphere, generalising Verma modules.